 About the author

 Luis A. Marrero, MA, RODP, LLP is the author of The Path to a Meaningful Purpose: Psychological Foundations of Logoteleology, and is the pioneer of Logoteleology, and Second Wave Organization Development (OD 2.0).
 Luis is CEO of the Boston Institute for Meaningful Purpose, and at the time of publication, Deputy Chairman of the Board of the International Network on Personal Meaning (INPM); and co-founder of INPM’s Meaning and Work Interest Group.
 Luis, at the time of publication, serves as Editor of the INPM Member Newsletter.
 He is also member of the International Positive Psychology Association (IPPA), and co-founder of IPPA’s Work & Organization Division (W&OD).
 He, at the time of publication, is Lead Chair of the W&OD’s Membership and Partnership Team.

-Luis provides individual, team and organization development consulting; coaching, assessment and counseling services to an international audience leveraging his Meaningful Purpose Psychology (Logoteleology) expertise.
+Luis provides individual, team and organization development consulting; coaching, assessment and development services to an international audience leveraging his Meaningful Purpose Psychology (Logoteleology) expertise.
 He is a frequent speaker and presenter before professional and psychological associations.
 Luis has worked for Fortune 500 Companies both as an employee and a consultant.
 He worked for 8 years for The Walt Disney Company in Orlando, Florida, USA as a Senior Organization Development Consultant, and has held Senior Human Resource roles in various industries throughout his career.